Lawaqa Park

 Lawaqa Park is a rugby union stadium in Sigatoka, Fiji.
 The stadium has a nominal capacity of 12,000 people.
 It currently hosts rugby union matches as well as local football matches.
+The stadium was upgraded in 2015 with a redevelopment project that costed 2.1 million Fijian dollars.
+It hosted the 2019 Nadroga 10's Provincial Rugby Union competition.

-It is currently playing host to the 2019 Nadroga 10's Provincial Rugby Union competition.
+Lawaqa Park is the home stadium of Nadroga F.C., which plays in the Fiji Premier League.